yikang0131/linguistics-with-python/README.md

 Shi, Y., & Lei, L. (2021).
 Lexical use and social class: A study on lexical richness, word length, and word class in spoken English. *Lingua*, 262, 103155.

+Lu, X. (2012).
+The relationship of lexical richness to the quality of ESL learners’ oral narratives. *The Modern Language Journal*, 96(2), 190-208.

+Tabari, M. A., Lu, X., & Wang, Y. (2023).
+The effects of task complexity on lexical complexity in L2 writing: An exploratory study. *System*, 114, 103021.

 ### Syntactic Complexity

+Wu, X., Mauranen, A., & Lei, L. (2020).
+Syntactic complexity in English as a lingua franca academic writing. *Journal of English for Academic Purposes*, 43, 100798.

+Lu, X. (2010).
+Automatic analysis of syntactic complexity in second language writing. *International journal of corpus linguistics*, 15(4), 474-496.

 ### Readability
 ### Sentiment Analysis
 ### Stylometrics